Contributors: Jellejurre, JustSleightly

 Upload your avatar for PC

-First, press the Builder button at the top of the SDK Window.
+button at the top of the SDK Window.

 In this window:

-• Select your avatar from the Selected Avatar dropdown.
-Make sure this is your PC version
+dropdown.
+Make sure this is your PC version - Add a name to the

-• Add a description to the Description field
+field - Add a description to the

-• Add an image, either by:
+field - Add an image, either by:

-• Selecting a thumbnail from your pc
+- Selecting a thumbnail from your pc

-• Or Capturing an image from the scene
+- Or Capturing an image from the scene

-• Make sure the Selected Platform is Windows
+- Make sure the Selected Platform is Windows

 Once you’ve done all this, your avatar should be uploaded, congratulations.